Duke lacrosse rape hoax: After departure

 As Roberts drove away with Mangum, the two women began to argue.
 Roberts stopped the car and attempted to push Mangum out.
 When that failed, Roberts drove Mangum to a nearby Kroger supermarket, went inside, and told a female security guard that a woman was refusing to leave her car.
 The guard walked to the car and asked Mangum to leave, but Mangum remained in the vehicle.
 The guard later said she had not smelled alcohol on Mangum's breath, but thought she might have been under the influence of other drugs.
 At 1:22 a.m., the guard called 9-1-1 to report that Mangum was refusing to leave a vehicle that did not belong to her.
 Police arrived, removed Mangum from the car, and questioned her.

-As Mangum had no identification, would not talk to police, was having difficulty walking, and seemed severely impaired, police took her to Durham Center Access, a mental-health and substance-abuse facility, for involuntary commitment.
-During the admission process, she claimed that she had been raped prior to her arrival.

 Mangum was transferred to Duke University Medical Center.
 Examination of her skin, arms, and legs revealed no swelling, no abnormalities, and three small cuts on her right knee and right heel.
 When asked, she specifically, and repeatedly, denied receiving any physical blows by hands.
 Further examination showed no tenderness in the back, chest, and neck.
 There was, however, diffuse swelling of her vagina.
 Mangum later claimed that she had performed using a vibrator, for a couple in a hotel room, shortly before the lacrosse team party.
 This activity, or a yeast infection, could have caused the swelling.
 Investigators did not note any other injuries in the rest of the report.